intmus/intas19-20/_24-midterm-exam-review/dictation.md

 - 17.58: Conduct in 2, that is, a big 1 and small 2 ("One and a two and").
 Most metronomes and metronome apps have a 3+2 function, so try practicing with it.
 No modulations.
 - 17.64: Conduct the 5/8 in 2 ("one and a two and").
 Start D-flat major.
 Line 2, measure 2: f minor.
 Pickup toline 3: back to D-flat major until the end.
 Conduct the penultimate measure in 3.
 - 17.67: Conduct the 7/4 in a big 3 ("one and a two and three and").
 No modulations.
+- 17.73: Conduct the "5+3" as two big unequal beats ("one-two-three-four-five / one-two-three").
+No modulation, but take care over solfege in m.
+9 (half-diminished 7 chord).